Tag Archives: Omar Sharif

 Grade: A

-Lawrence of Arabia (1962) is quite a grand film and one that must be seen on the large screen to fully appreciate the enormous scale of the production.
+Lawrence of Arabia (1962) is quite a grand film that must be seen on a large screen.
+This will ensure full appreciation of the enormous scale of the production.

 Numerous shots of objects appearing in the distance are featured and the small screen dulls the experience.

-A wonderful film from top to bottom and groundbreaking at the time by the scope and vast proportions of the production, Lawrence of Arabia achieves its place in the annals of cinema history and is a treat to revisit from time to time.
+A wonderful film from top to bottom and groundbreaking at the time by the scope and vast proportions of the production, Lawrence of Arabia achieves its place in the annals of cinema history.

-The film is divided into two parts divided by an intermission as was the case with epics nearly four hours in length.
+The film is divided into two parts with an intermission.
+This was the case with epics nearly four hours.

 Peter O’Toole stars as T.E.
 Lawrence, a bored British Army Lieutenant, who talks his way into a transfer to the Arabian desert.

 As the film opens, it is 1935, and Lawrence has just been killed in a motorcycle accident.
-This concept of revealing the ending of the story and working backward, common in current films, was a novel experience in 1962 when the film was made.
+This concept of revealing the ending and working backward, common in current films, was a novel experience in 1962 when the film was made.

 While in Arabia, Lawrence successfully bands together bitter rival tribes to work together to unite against Turkish oppression during World War I. While there he meets two young guides and other central characters such as Prince Faisal (Alec Guinness) and Sherif Ali (Omar Sharif).

-Much of the film features the many battles that occur between the rival tribes and the peace that Lawrence has to achieve.
+Much of the film features the many battles between the rival tribes and the peace that Lawrence has to achieve.

-Also, a multitude of location sequences of Lawrence and company traveling across miles and miles of hot desert is featured.
+Many location sequences of Lawrence and company traveling miles and miles of hot desert are featured.

-Some complain that Lawrence of Arabia is too slow-moving a film, but to me, that is its selling point.
+Some complain that Lawrence of Arabia is too slow-moving a film, but that is its selling point.
 I find the scenes of the group languishing across the desert incredibly lush and rich in meaning.

 The intense heat and the beating sun are fantastic in their cinematic grandeur.
-The film is meant to take its time- exactly how the experience in the Arabian desert would really be like and the mountainous dunes and swirling winds are brilliantly filmed.
+The film is meant to take its time- exactly how the experience in the Arabian desert would be like and the mountainous dunes and swirling winds are brilliantly filmed.

 David Lean is the king of the sprawling epic and Lawrence of Arabia is his crown achievement.